Illinois Lawyers’ Assistance Program

-Evidence shows stressors in the legal profession can cause attorneys and judges to suffer from serious mental health and substance abuse challenges at a higher rate than the general population.
-This often contributes to legal competency challenges, which have the potential to impact the future of the profession.
+Evidence supports overwhelming stressors in the legal profession can cause attorneys and judges to suffer from depression, anxiety, substance use, compassion fatigue, burnout, and other serious issues at higher rates than the general population, often contributing to legal competency problems.

 Dr. Diana Uchiyama is the Executive Director of the Illinois Lawyers’ Assistance Program (LAP).
 Prior to joining LAP, she was the Administrator of Psychological Services for DuPage County where she oversaw a DASA-licensed outpatient substance use treatment program and ran a Domestic Batterer Intervention Program.
 Dr. Uchiyama also worked for the Kane County Diagnostic Center as a Staff Psychologist and Juvenile Drug Court Coordinator.